eclipse/repairnator/doc/repairnator-config.md

 This attribute defines the duration of the RTScanner before it stops.
 The duration is given using [the ISO-8601 duration format](https://en.wikipedia.org/wiki/ISO_8601#Durations).
-If no duration is given, the RTScanner never stop: it can be used to launch it in daemon mode.
+If no duration is given, the RTScanner never stops: it can be used to launch it in daemon mode.

 Its default value is `PT10m` (10 minutes).